 How to avoid car depreciation

-All cars depreciate: from the moment you drive it off the dealer’s forecourt, a car is considered ‘used’ and begins to lose money.
 Depreciation is defined as the difference between what you paid for a car and what it’s worth when you sell it on.
 The value of your car on the used market is referred to its residual value.

 Your car’s condition will also have an impact on what it’s worth.
-Buyers tend to be put off by car-park dings, tatty interiors and scuffed alloy wheels, so taking care of your car and keeping it clean and tidy can pay dividends when it’s time to trade in.
-Cars that have a whiff pet odour or cigarette smoke are also likely to be worth less on the used market.
+Buyers tend to be put off by car-park dings, tatty interiors and scuffed alloy wheels, so taking care of your car and keeping it clean can pay dividends when it’s time to trade in.
+Cars that have a whiff of pet odour or cigarette smoke are also likely to be worth less on the used market.

 Keeping your car depreciation rate low